 I’m sure you’ve read that when your fridge is just feet away from you at all times, it can be a challenge to stay fit!

 Considerations for Remote Work

 It’s not all sunshine and rainbows, though, because working remotely can be a challenge.
 And even once you think you have it down, it’s something you will continue to need to stay on top of.
-But, more on that later!
+More on that later!

-If you work for yourself, you have a lot more flexibility with defining your work, which comes with both good and bad.
+If you work for yourself, you have a lot more flexibility to define your work, which comes with both good and bad.
 It requires establishing firm boundaries between work and life and making sure you block enough work time to get everything you need to do.

 Here are some essential tips for working remotely that I have learned to keep you productive and on track.

 - Create a workspace where the magic will happen—The first time I worked from home, I spread out on my comfy sofa in my pajamas, all excited about my day.
 A few hours later, I woke up having passed out cold and got nothing done.
 Whoops!